halaxa/json-machine/README.md

 # JSON Iterator

-Json Iterator is a simple **JSON stream parser for PHP** based on coroutines, developed for extremely large datasets.
+Json Iterator is a simple **JSON stream parser for PHP** based on coroutines, developed for extremely large JSON datasets.
 Main features are:
 - Speed.
 Performace critical code contains no unnecessary function calls, no regular expressions and uses native `json_decode` to decode document chunks.
 - Ease of use.
 Just iterate it with `foreach`.
 No events and callbacks.